angelofan/theme-detection-ionic3/README.md

-# Cordova plugin for theme detection in ionic3
+# 2 ways to determine whether an is enabled in ionic3

 ### Clone Code From Git
 ```